Career Opportunities

 We are hybrid, but do the same days as a firm each week.
 During the summer, we are remote on Mondays, Thursdays and Fridays (with the tax team off on Fridays).
 Outside of summer (aka tax season), we are remote on Mondays and Fridays.
 This ensures when we are together in the office, we are all together.
 Good for potlucks and after work drinks, but especially good for spurious collaboration and quickie decision-making.

-As a firm, we are closed from April’s filing day for about a week.
-The tax team including tax support continues its holiday for another week towards the end of April.
+As a firm, we are closed from April’s filing day until the first Monday in May.
 We are also closed for the week following October’s filing deadline.
 Thanksgiving week is light duty on Monday and Tuesday, with rest of the week off.
 July 4 week is similar (depending on how it lays out) but the week is usually light duty.
 We have several late starts (after Superbowl and July 4), and we have several days off just because.
 We don’t need to see butts in seats to see value and contribution. (a lot of us stand anyway)

 We disengage from bad engagements frequently.
 We pay little attention to the billings, but we are sensitive to the fiscally irresponsible client, the tax scammer and the mean person.
 We want collaborative relationships, otherwise you can add CPA to your shopping list.
 We don’t look for trouble, because you’ll find that too, but we don’t tolerate nonsense.